 BJAMS recognizes students in grades 3-8 who have achieved at a high level, by publishing an Honor Roll for each marking term.
 Students must achieve an average of 90 or better in all subjects to be considered for High Honors.
 Students achieving an average of 80 to 89 in all subject areas will be considered for Honors.
-Additionally, they must earn an "Outstanding" or "Satisfactory" in all other areas, including Art, PE, Music, French and areas indicating conduct and behavior.
-More than 80% of our students achieve Honor Roll quarterly.
+Additionally, they must earn an “Outstanding” or “Satisfactory” in all other areas, including Art, PE, Music, French and areas indicating conduct and behavior.
+More than 80% of our students achieve Honor Roll each trimester.

 At BJAMS, homework has many purposes: